National Professional Qualification for Leading Teaching

 Funding and eligibility criteria

-Full scholarship funding, with no cost to the participant, for the NPQ in Leading Teaching is available to all teachers who meet the following criteria:
+Fully funded NPQ in Leading Teacher Development is available to all teachers who meet the following criteria: